あたらしいを、あたりまえに J:COM

 Enrichment Activities

-SAJ will use the training funds to hold training camps (physical and on-snow technical training) and overseas expeditions (Alpine Timbra FIS Children's Cup).
-In 2022, a training manual was published using the training funds to be used by all alpine ski athletes.
-In addition, J:COM, as a media company, conducted "media training."
+SAJ uses training funds to hold training camps (physical and on-snow technical training) and overseas expeditions (Alpine Timbra FIS Children's Cup).
+In 2022, training funds were used to publish a training manual to be used by all alpine ski athletes.
+In addition, from 2024, J:COM, as a media company, will be conducting "media training" for the next generation of athletes.

 Activities